aumpierre-unb/Psychrometrics-for-GNU-Octave/README.md

 psychro(:,:,:,:,79.5e3,:,.29,true)
 ```

 8.5 cubic meters of humid air at dry bulb temperature of 293 K and wet bulb temperature of 288 K is subjected to two cycles of heating to 323 K and adiabatic saturation.
 Compute the energy and water vapor demands.
+Assume the amaount of dry air is constant.

 ```dotnetcli
 # The initial condition is